Apostolic succession: Anglican Communion

 In very different ways both James II and William III of England made it plain that the Church of England could no longer count on the 'godly prince' to maintain its identity and traditions and the 'High Church' clergy of the time began to look to the idea of apostolic succession as a basis for the church's life.
 For William Beveridge (Bishop of St Asaph, 1704–8) the importance of this lay in the fact that Christ himself is "continually present at such imposition of hands; thereby transferring the same Spirit, which He had first breathed into His Apostles, upon others successively after them", but the doctrine did not really come to the fore until the time of the Tractarians.

 In 1833, before his conversion to Catholicism, Newman wrote about the apostolic succession: "We must necessarily consider none to be really ordained who has not been thus ordained".
 After quoting this, Michael Ramsey continues: "With romantic enthusiasm, the Tractarians propagated this doctrine.
 In doing so they involved themselves in some misunderstandings of history and in some confusion of theology".
 He explained that they ascribed to early Anglican authors a far more exclusive version of the doctrine than was the case.
 They blurred the distinction between succession in office (Irenaeus) and succession in consecration (Augustine).
 They spoke of apostolic succession as the channel of grace in a way that failed to do justice to His gracious activity within all the dispensations of the New Covenant.

 J. B. Lightfoot argued that monarchial episcopacy evolved upwards from a college of presbyters by the elevation of one of their number to be the episcopal president.
 A.C.
 Headlam laid great stress on Irenaeus' understanding of succession which had been lost from sight behind the Augustinian 'pipe-line theory'.

-Groups which are part of the Continuing Anglican movement also claim apostolic succession.
-The Diocese of the Holy Cross, Anglican Church in America, Anglican Province of America and the Anglican Catholic Church declared their mutual recognition in 2017.
-The Orthodox Anglican Church traces itself through Old Catholic and Eastern Orthodox lines.
+In the Church of England, some members who do not recognise women priests, therefore do not recognise priests ordained by women as part of the apostolic succession.
+The Society, of Saint Wilfrid and Saint Hilda, was formed by traditional catholic bishops within the Church of England.
+The Society "guarantee[s] a ministry in the historic apostolic succession in which they can have confidence"; i.e. a ministry of male priests who are ordained by male bishops at whose episcopal consecration a male bishop in the apostolic succession presided.
+There are even Anglican priests who do not accept the ministry of male bishops who have ordained women, even if that male bishop was himself validly ordained.
+This is called theology of taint.